nodejs/evangelism/documents/meetup-starter-kit.md

 **Food and drink** reserves are needed for the event.
 RSVPs are important for measuring food and drink coverage, as they help you gauge how much you need.

+**Attendance**  for a free meetup can be as low as 10% of the total RSVPs.
+Charging a small fee will bring a higher level of commitment to attendance.
+For free meetups with RSVP, you may want to cap the RSVP over the actual capacity of your event.

 #### Protips:
 * "We base the number of RSVPs depending on the capacity of the space we're using for the month." @paulgrock on [GitHub](https://github.com/nodejs/evangelism/issues/162#issuecomment-145303436)
 * "We use meetup.com to manage RSVPs so we can limit attendance to the venue capacity and plan food/beverage.
 We typically see ~50% of RSVPs actually attend." @danmactough on [GitHub](https://github.com/nodejs/evangelism/issues/162#issuecomment-145729309)